-- To Do: Ask children to come dressed as their favorite book character and give a prize for the most creative costume.
-After the contest is complete, divide all of the tiny literary characters into teams and let them come up with their own tales.
-Then, provide props so children can act out their stories in front of the whole party!
+- To Do: Ask children to come dressed as their favorite book character, and give a prize for the most creative costume.
+After the contest, divide the tiny literary characters into teams, and let them come up with their own tales they can act out using props.

-- For Party Favors: Pick up some popular books from the dollar or thrift store and allow children to grab one on their way out the door.
-Or, give each budding wordsmith their own notebook and pencil to start working on an opus of their own!
+- Party Favors: Pick up some popular books from your local dollar store, and allow children to grab one on their way out the door, or give each budding wordsmith a notebook and pencil to start writing their own tale!

 Get kid's birthday party ideas for other months of the year, too!